brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [basic.lookup.general]{.sref} General {-}

-Adjust the definition of when a program point follows a declaration to account for the removal of instantiation units.
+Adjust the definition in p2 of when a program point follows a declaration to account for the removal of instantiation units.

 ::: std
 [2]{.pnum} A program point `$P$` is said to follow any declaration [with which it is instantiation-sequenced ([lex.phases]{.sref})]{.addu} [in the same translation unit]{.rm} whose locus ([basic.scope.pdecl]{.sref}) is before `$P$`.